 This workflow exposed something I didn't want to admit:

-When I started resolving uncertainty during the consultation, my closing rate went from about 60% to over 90%.
+When I started resolving uncertainty during the consultation, my closing rate changed dramatically.

 I just stopped sending them home to struggle alone with fabric samples and imagination.